 Dramatically, Rocketship X-M is actually a more interesting film than Destination Moon turned out to be.
 Kurt Neumann takes care to create characters whereas Destination Moon was centred around self-contained dramatic and special effects set pieces without any real human resonance.
 Of course, the one thing that Destination Moon had over Rocketship X-M was colour and a top-notch budget that allowed it some of the best special effects available in the era.
 Rocketship X-M is also much less interesting on the directorial level.
 Kurt Neumann’s set-ups are frequently static and he rarely ever relies on external special effects.
 (The shots through the capsule windows are modestly effective as are some of the mattes, although the model effects vary).
 The red-tinted scenes and the desert locations do a surprisingly convincing job of evoking the Martian surface.

-What is perhaps surprising is the film’s lack of interest in exploring the Martian city – all that is seen of it is it in the distance, a couple of artefacts and the degenerated Martian survivors.
+What is perhaps surprising is the film’s lack of interest in exploring the Martian city – all that is seen of it is it in the distance, a couple of artifacts and the degenerated Martian survivors.
 This was very much indicative of depictions of space exploration in subsequent 1950s science-fiction.
 Destination Moon started the science-fiction boom off with an enormously optimistic imaginative bound – a call to go forth and conquer the Moon – but just when the genre seemed on the verge of leaping out to conquer other worlds, suddenly all that space travellers seemed to find was the spectre of atomic warfare or civilisations that had destroyed themselves due their own hubris or warlike ways.
 This pessimism came to seriously undercut the imaginative drive outward and overshadow science-fiction over the next twelve years – see other films of the era like This Island Earth (1955), Forbidden Planet (1956) and First Spaceship on Venus (1959) seem tainted by this underlying pessimism no matter the imagination they deploy.